Query Sculpting: Advanced Google Shopping Strategy

 Yes, creating granular ad groups requires extra work, but it will pay off in the future when you can use negative keywords to optimize your campaigns and funnel the traffic to the right ad group.

 If you have less than 100 SKUs, it is worth investing additional effort to create single product ad groups (SPAGs).
 In my experience, this is the best structure for smaller accounts but becomes unmanageable in large accounts with thousands of products.

 Duplicate your new granular ad group as many times as the number of your product types and rename each ad group to one product type.

-Go in each ad group and exclude all product types, expect for one.
+Go in each ad group and exclude all product types, except for one.
 Don’t forget to exclude “everything else in all products.”
 Repeat the process to create all your ad groups for all your product types.

-And exclude everything but the one product.
+And exclude everything but one product.

 Step 3 – Create Branded & High Intent campaigns

-Remember, the core of this strategy is same products competing in the same auctions so to create your shopping system you’ll simply duplicate the Low Intent campaign twice.
+Remember, the core of this strategy is the same products competing in the same auctions so to create your shopping system you’ll simply duplicate the Low Intent campaign twice.